 The Morehouse College Glee Club is the premier singing organization of Morehouse College, traveling all over the country and the world, demonstrating excellence not only in choral performance but also in discipline, dedication, and brotherhood.
 Through its tradition the Glee Club has an impressive history and seeks to secure its future through even greater accomplishments, continuing in this tradition through the dedication and commitment of its members and the leadership that its directors have provided throughout the years.
 It is the mission of the Morehouse College Glee Club to maintain a high standard of musical excellence.

-In 1911, Morehouse College, which was then Atlanta Baptist College, had a music professor named Georgia Starr.
+In 1911, Morehouse College, then under the name of Atlanta Baptist College, had a music professor named Georgia Starr.
 She served the College from 1903-1905 and again from 1908-1911.
-Mr. Kemper Harreld assumed directorship and officially founded the Glee Club when he joined the College’s music faculty in the fall of 1911.
-Mr. Harreld became director of the Glee Club and chairman of the Music Department.
+Mr. Kemper Harreld, who officially founded the Morehouse College Glee Club, assumed leadership when he joined the College’s music faculty in the fall of 1911.
+Mr. Harreld became both, Chair of the Music Department and Director of the Glee Club.
 After faithfully serving for forty-two years, he retired in 1953.
-Mr. Harreld was responsible for initiating the Glee Club’s strong tradition of excellence and passing it on to its members.
+Mr. Harreld was responsible for beginning the Glee Club’s strong legacy of excellence that has since been passed down to all members of the organization.

-Wendell Phillips Whalum, Sr., ’52, took the helm as the Glee Club’s second director.
-Dr. Whalum was a prized student of Kemper Harreld and had served as Student Director during his tenure in the Glee Club.
-Dr. Whalum, more commonly known as “Doc”, served Morehouse College and the Glee Club with the continued tradition of excellence until his passing on June 9, 1987.
-From 1961-1963 Albert T. Perkins served as interim Director while Dr. Whalum finished coursework for the doctoral degree.
+The Glee Club’s history continues in 1953 with the second director, Wendell Phillips Whalum, Sr., ’52.
+Dr. Whalum was a prized student of Kemper Harreld.
+He served as Student Director during his tenure in the Glee Club.
+Dr. Whalum, was more commonly known as “Doc”, and served Morehouse College and the Glee Club with the continued tradition of excellence through expanded repertoire and national and international exposure throughout his tenure at the College.
+Dr. Whalum took a sabbatical in 1961-1963 to finish doctoral studies during which Albert T. Perkins served as Interim Director.
+Dr. Whalum continued this fine legacy his passing in June, 1987.

-On January 18, 1993, the Glee Club, as part of the Morehouse-Spelman Chorus, sang at Atlanta’s Symphony Hall with soprano Jessye Norman in a concert celebrating the Martin Luther King, Jr. holiday.
-The Glee Club also performed the National Anthem with Natalie Cole for Super Bowl XXVIII.
-They participated with Stevie Wonder, Gloria Estefan and Trisha Yearwood in the Opening and Closing Ceremonies of the 1996 Centennial Olympic Games held in Atlanta.
-In February 2002, the Glee Club performed for the Witness Concert with the Plymouth Music Series and premiered the work Of Dreams and Other Possibilities written by Patrice Rushen.
-In 2004, the Glee Club performed with Take 6 at the Rialto Theater in Atlanta.
-In 2008 the Glee Club recorded the spiritual He’s Got the Whole World in His Hands for Spike Lee’s movie Miracle at St. Anna.
-Earlier that year they performed with mezzo soprano Denyce Graves for the inaugural concert for the 10th president of Morehouse College, Dr. Robert Franklin.
-In August 2011, the Glee Club performed for events leading to the dedication of the King Monument on the National Mall and later that year recorded Zachary and the Scaly Bark Tree by Bill Lee for his son, Spike Lee’s movie Red Hook Summer.
-In 2013, The Glee club performed at the 129th Commencement Exercises at Morehouse College where President Barack Obama was given an honorary degree.
-The Glee Club has also performed internationally in West Africa (1972), Russia (1996), Poland (1998), Bermuda (2001), the Bahamas (2005), South Africa (2008) Canada and Puerto Rico (2011).
+On January 18, 1993, the Glee Club, as part of the Morehouse-Spelman Chorus, sang at Atlanta’s Symphony Hall, with soprano Jessye Norman, in a concert celebrating the Martin Luther King, Jr. Holiday.
+The Glee Club also performed the National Anthem with Natalie Cole for Super Bowl XXVIII in 1994.
+The organization participated with Stevie Wonder, Gloria Estefan, and Trisha Yearwood in the Opening and Closing Ceremonies of the 1996 Centennial Olympic Games held in Atlanta, Georgia.
+In February 2002, the Glee Club performed for the Witness Concert with the Plymouth Music Series (now Vocal Essence), where the work, Of Dreams and Other Possibilities, written by Patrice Rushen was premiered.
+In 2004, the Glee Club performed with Take 6 at the Rialto Theater in Atlanta, Georgia.
+In 2008, the Glee Club recorded the spiritual, He’s Got the Whole World in His Hands, for Spike Lee’s movie, Miracle at St. Anna.
+Earlier that year, the organization performed with mezzo-soprano, Denyce Graves, for the inaugural concert for the 10th president of Morehouse College, Dr. Robert M. Franklin.
+In 2011, its Centennial year, the Glee Club performed commemorative concerts in Atlanta and New York’s Avery Fisher Hall, for events leading to the dedication of the King Monument on the National Mall in Washington, D.C. and recorded Zachary and the Scaly Bark Tree by Bill Lee for his son, Spike Lee’s movie, Red Hook Summer.
+In 2013, the Glee club performed at the 129th Commencement Exercises at Morehouse College, where President Barack Obama was given an honorary degree.
+In 2015, the Glee Club performed with Demetria McKinney at the “Portraits of John Lewis: Celebrating the 75th Birthday” festivities at the Tabernacle in Atlanta, Georgia, for the 83rd birthday celebration of Ambassador Andrew Young. and the Glee Club performed original works from musical composer, James Olivero, in a collection entitled, “Songs from the World House.”
+The Glee Club has performed internationally on several different occasions: African Nations – Senegal, Ethiopia, Ghana, Uganda, and Nigeria (1972), Russia (1996), Poland (1998), Bermuda (2001), the Bahamas (2005), South Africa (2008) Canada and Puerto Rico (2011).

-The current members originate from all over the United States and other places around the world.
-While many are music majors, our singers come from majors in all divisions of The College.
-Some members take Glee Club as a course for credit, but many still sing as a labor of love and enjoy being ambassadors for Morehouse College.
+The current members come from all over the United States and even from other countries around the world.
+The Glee Club members all have different interests, which adds to the diversity of the organization.
+While some are music majors, members are in all academic divisions at the college.
+Even though some members take Glee Club as a course for credit, all members still sing as a labor of love and enjoy being ambassadors for Morehouse College.

 THE DR. MARTIN LUTHER KING JR. MEMORIAL CONCERT